Incense In The Wind

 Coloured incense sticks

 I have puzzled for some years now on how to term certain products which present as masala (they may be termed masala, and have the appearance of a masala) but which rely predominantly on perfume /liquid scent.
-My understanding is that a number of incense enthusiasts regard the word "perfume" to refer solely to synthetic liquid scents, and when an essential oil is used, albeit that it may be diluted by a chemical such as DEP so that the majority of the scent is actually chemical, that an incense is not to be considered perfumed.
+My understanding is that a number of incense enthusiasts regard the word "perfume" to refer solely to synthetic liquid scents, and when an essential oil is used, albeit that it may be diluted by a chemical such as DEP so that the majority of the scent is actually chemical, that such an incense is not considered "perfumed".

 If I describe an incense as perfumed then I am saying that the liquid scent qualities of the incense are prominent in some manner.
 I'm not making a value judgement in the term perfumed - indeed, one of my favourite scents is Chanel No. 5, which is a mostly synthetic perfume - I am merely making an observation that the scent behaves in a manner resembling a liquid perfume.